nhsconnect/LHCR-Aggregator-Draft-Specification/pages/support/support_glossary.md

 The National Record Locator is a national index to identify available records for patients and locate them across local and national care record solutions (such as SCR).

 ## ODS
 The Organisational Data Service is responsible for publishing organisation and practitioner codes, along with related national policies and standards.
-They’re also responsible for the ongoing maintenance of the organisation and person nodes of the Spine Directory Service, the central data repository used within various NHS systems and services.
+They're also responsible for the ongoing maintenance of the organisation and person nodes of the Spine Directory Service, the central data repository used within various NHS systems and services.

 ## PAS
-The Patient Administration System records the patient’s demographics (e.g. name, home address, date of birth) and details all patient contact with the hospital, both outpatient and inpatient.
+The Patient Administration System records the patient's demographics (e.g. name, home address, date of birth) and details all patient contact with the hospital, both outpatient and inpatient.

 Some PAS systems do support additional clinical behaviours.